wolfgangunger/cdk-cfn-pipeline/README.md

 if you want to delete a cloudformation template and its folder from the repo, please notice,
 you have to manually delete the stack in cloudformation before deleting the folder or the pipeline ( which will happen when you delelte the folder).
 the pipeline cannot delete it, since it includes only one stack, which is mandatory.
+I could have included the Stack deletion in the Python Script, but in there is no chance for a Manual Approval step, this would be risky.
+CFN Stacks should be deleted only after a Manual Approval and not automatic.
-delete the stack on the web-console and afterwards delete the folder and let the generator pipeline delete the stack pipeline .
+Delete the stack on the web-console, if you are sure about this and afterwards delete the folder and let the generator pipeline delete the stack pipeline .
 Once the pipeline is delete, the role for the cfn deployment will be also deleted and this might cause problems, when you try to delete the stack ( if so, you must manually create a role with the name in the stack properties with the same name to be able to delete the stack)